We are a followers of Jesus who:

-St. Thomas’ Parish was organized in Camden on October 1, 1855.
-For the next fifteen years the parish worshiped in the former Universalist meeting house on Mountain St. After 1884 it began to grow in size and prosperity.
-In 1924 St. Thomas’ moved to its current building, to which the tower and chapel were added in 1930.
-This expansion was supported by the influx of summer people in the early part of the century, and the church today remains a mix of summer residents and the local people, along with an increasing number of those who have retired to the area, bringing with them a variety of church histories and preferences.
+We’ve had quite a history!
+St. Thomas’ Parish began on October 1, 1855.
+For the next fifteen years the parish worshiped in the former Universalist meeting house on Mountain St. After 1884 it really took off in numbers and commitment.
+In 1924 St. Thomas’ moved to its current building, with the tower and the chapel being added in 1930.